 These are also called fire hydrants because the move is just like a doggo lifting his leg at a fire hydrant.
 Hip side lifts target your glutes and hips very effectively.
 They also help strengthen your core muscles in general.
 This leads to that better posture and balance needed to show off an hourglass figure.
 Again, start with a few sets of 10-12 repetitions per side every few days and build up as you get better at them.

 As simple as they are, they are a great way to build lean muscle mass in your buttocks and thighs.
 They also work core abdominal muscles and give your butt a nice lift!
 Begin with 10-12 lunges per leg at a time and build up your reps gradually.
+Like with the squats, it is great to start with body weight.
+But once you get more comfortable, and if you’re looking to gain some more muscle, you can add weight, whether it be free weight, dumbells, or even a smith machine.

 4. Toning the Shoulders and Chest